adamphillips/questionnaires/README.md

 The system tests were used to drive the development of the application.
 Rails integration and React component tests where then added as required.

-Where functionality has been implicitly tested through a higher-level test, for expediency lower-level component or unit tests have not necessarily been created.
+For expediency, where functionality has been implicitly tested through a higher-level test, lower-level component or unit tests have not necessarily been created.
 In a real world example these would also be added where appropriate.

 ## Using the application